 A per diem (literally translating to ‘per day’ in Latin) is the daily allowance set by HMRC that organisations can reimburse employees for business travel expenses.
 They cover travel, food and accommodation, amongst other things.

 As the per diem rate is fixed, they can make budgeting and forward planning much easier for employers.
-Per diem rates vary depending on location, workplace, working day and the number of hours worked, and HMRC adjust the set rates every year.
+Per diem rates vary based on location, workplace, working day, and hours worked.
+HMRC updates these rates annually.

 As business expenses aren’t subject to tax or National Insurance, recording and reporting per diems can save your company money and strengthen your bottom line.
 Bear this in mind when your employees travel abroad for work as they’ll need to keep supporting receipts.